 For the espresso uninitiated, this might have been a little confusing.
 Generally speaking, mineral water or sparkling water is served with espresso as a palate cleanser.

-Why the Lemon Peel and Shot of Water?
+Why the Lemon Peel and Water with Espresso?

 Taking a sip of water before drinking your espresso helps neutralize your palate.
 Once you take a sip of your espresso, your taste buds will be able to fully appreciate and enjoy all of the nuances and subtleties of the brew!